 The BioSqueezer is used to quickly freeze 10-100 mg of soft animal and human tissue.
-Fresh tissue is compressed into a thin disc about the size of a coin under the pressure of a stainless steel clamp head that has been pre-cooled in liquid nitrogen or dry ice.
+Fresh tissue is compressed into a thin disc about the size of a small coin under the pressure of a stainless steel clamp head that has been pre-cooled in liquid nitrogen or dry ice.
 Freezing occurs in a few milliseconds, thus giving a snapshot of metabolic events in the cells.
 The hard frozen disc is easily fragmented or ground without thawing for subsequent extraction of labile nucleic acids, proteins and intracellular metabolite products.

 It may be necessary to adjust the BioSqueezer using 'practice' tissue.
 The optimal clamp setting can vary with the softness and size of the tissue sample.
-Clamping force and the degree of squeezing on the tissue can be adjusted by changing the position of the metal clamp head with the wing nut, black plastic nut and the stainless steel hex bolt.
+Clamping force and the degree of squeezing on the tissue can be easily adjusted by changing the position of the metal clamp head with the wing nut, black plastic nut and stainless steel hex bolt.

 The thin wafer of tissue can be manually fragmented inside the poly bag while still hard frozen.
 Fragmenting hard frozen tissue into small pieces speeds up subsequent chemical extraction or mechanical homogenization and also inhances the penetration of RNAlater™ and other expediants used for tissue preservation and stabilization of intracellular biochemicals.